noamlevy81/NeMo-Guardrails/docs/user_guides/community/auto-align.md

 }
 ```

-### Factcheck or Groundness Check
+### Groundness Check
-The factcheck needs an input statement (represented as ‘prompt’) as a list of evidence documents.
+The groundness check needs an input statement (represented as ‘prompt’) as a list of evidence documents.
-To use AutoAlign's factcheck module, you have to modify the `config.yml` in the following format:
+To use AutoAlign's groundness check module, you have to modify the `config.yml` in the following format:

 ```yaml
 rails: